List of 40 Famous Forests in India to visit

 Manas National Park forest

-Manas National Park is located in which state
+Which state is Manas National Park located in?

 Manas National Park covers an area of 950 sq km and is situated in the Himalayan foothill region, spanning six districts of Assam.
 These districts are Kokrajhar, Bongaigaon, Barpeta, Malaria, Kamrup, and Darrang in Assam.